surveyjs/survey-creator/docs/toolbox.md

 # Toolbox Customization

-The toolbox contains available question and panel types.
+The Toolbox contains available question and panel types.
 Users can click questions and panels or drag and drop them onto the design surface to add them to the survey.
-This help topic describes how you can customize the toolbox.
+This help topic describes how you can customize the Toolbox.

 <img src="./images/survey-creator-toolbox-full.png" alt="Survey Creator - Toolbox in full mode" width="50%">